DocNow/twarc-csv/README.md

 twarc2 csv tweets.jsonl tweets.csv # convert to CSV
 ```

+## Extra Command Line Options

+`--json-encode-text` / `--no-json-encode-text` Apply json escaping to text fields.
+Off by default but may break the CSV due to newlines and emoji.

+`--json-encode-all` / `--no-json-encode-all` Apply json escaping to all data fields.
+Off by default.

+`--json-encode-lists` / `--no-json-encode-lists` Apply json escaping to lists.
+On by Default.

+`--inline-referenced-tweets` / `--no-inline-referenced-tweets` Include referenced tweets as "rows" as opposed to being "inside" other tweets.
+On by default.

+`--allow-duplicates` / `--no-allow-duplicates` Output all tweets, without filtering duplicates.
+Off by default.

+`--batch-size` How many tweets to process per "chunk" for large files.
+Default is 5000.

 ## Issues with Twitter Data in CSV

 CSV isn't the best choice for storing twitter data.
 Always keep the original API responses, and perform feature extraction on json objects.